Anton Webern

-Anton Webern (Note: Anton Friedrich Wilhelm von Webern never used his middle names and was Anton von Webern until the 1919 Adelsaufhebungsgesetz, one social-democratic reform of many in the aftermath of World War I abolishing Austrian nobility in the newly declared Republic of German-Austria.
-But his friends did not respect this, he often signed his name simply Anton Webern even before this, and he retook his nobiliary particle in the 1930s.) (/de/; 3 December 1883 – 15 September 1945) was an Austrian composer, conductor, and musicologist.
-His music was among the most radical of its milieu in its lyrical, poetic concision and use of then novel atonal and twelve-tone techniques.
+Anton Webern (Note: Anton Friedrich Wilhelm von Webern never used his middle names and often signed his name simply Anton Webern.) (/de/; 3 December 1883 – 15 September 1945) was an Austrian composer, conductor, and musicologist whose modernist music was among the most radical of its milieu in its lyrical, poetic concision and use of then novel atonal and twelve-tone techniques.
 His approach was typically rigorous, inspired by his studies of the Franco-Flemish School under Guido Adler and by Arnold Schoenberg's emphasis on structure in teaching composition from the music of Johann Sebastian Bach, the First Viennese School, and Johannes Brahms.
 Webern, Schoenberg, and their colleague Alban Berg were at the core of what became known as the Second Viennese School.

-Webern was arguably the first and certainly the last of the three to write music in an aphoristic and expressionist style, reflecting his instincts and the idiosyncrasy of his compositional process.
-He treated themes of loss, love, nature, and spirituality, working from personal experiences.
+Webern was likely the first and certainly the last of the three to write music in an aphoristic and expressionist style, reflecting his instincts and the idiosyncrasy of his compositional process.
+Working from personal experience, he treated themes of love, nature, mysticism, and nostalgia.
 Unhappily peripatetic and often assigned light music or operetta in his early conducting career, he aspired to conduct what was seen as more respectable, serious music at home in Vienna.
-Following Schoenberg's guidance, Webern attempted to write music of greater length during and after their World War I service, relying on the structural support of texts in many Lieder.
+Following Schoenberg's guidance, Webern tried writing music of greater length during and after their World War I service, relying on the structural support of texts in many Lieder.